 ☘ ☘ ☘ ☘ Happy St. Patrick's Day! ☘ ☘ ☘ ☘

-As is tradition on this website, in honor of St. Patrick's Day, here are some Irish things I love...
+As is tradition here, in honor of St. Patrick's Day, here are some Irish things I love...

 I always close out my annual Holiday of Coolness post with this gem...